ericmjl/essays-on-data-science/docs/workflow/gitflow.md

 It does, however, involve a bit of change in the common mode of working that data scientists use.

+??? question "Is GitFlow still confusing for you?"

+    If so, please check out [this article][GitFlow] on GitFlow.
+    It includes the appropriate graphics that will make it much clearer.
+    I felt that a detailed explanation here would be rather out of scope.

+    That said, nothing beats trying it out to get a feel for it, so if you're willing to pick it up,
+    I would encourage you to find a software developer in your organization who has experience with GitFlow
+    and ask them to guide you on it.

 ## GitFlow in a data science project

 Here is how I think GitFlow can be successfully deployed in a data science project.

-Everything starts with the unit of analysis that we are trying to perform.
+Everything starts with the **unit of analysis** that we are trying to perform.

 We start by defining the question that we are trying to answer.
-We then proceed forward by sketching out an analysis plan (let's call this an analysis sketch), which outlines the data sources that we need, the strategy for analyzing the data
+We then proceed forward by sketching out an analysis plan (let's call this an **analysis sketch**), which outlines the data sources that we need, the strategy for analyzing the data
-(roughly including
+(roughly including:
 models we think might be relevant to the scale of the problem, the plots we think might be relevant to make, and where we think, future directions might lie).